 Increase familiarity with data on incarceration rates and jail conditions in Adams County and Philadelphia

-Develop and implement advocacy strategies to reduce incarceration and improve jail conditions
+Develop and implement county-specific strategies to reduce incarceration, improve jail conditions, strengthen re-entry, etc.

 Implement separate Adams County and Philadelphia County advocacy strategies during October through January